Turtle Moon Studios:

 I taught this in-person class on Feb 12, 2022, at the Ohio Arts Council's Riffe Gallery in Columbus, Ohio, during their Quilt National '21 Exhibition.
 I would love to teach a freehand drawing class for your group, either in person or Zoom, for any length of time, from a half day to a weeklong class.
 Please contact me about it.

 I have a very nontraditional approach to drawing, NOT AT ALL about me giving you step-by-step instructions and rules.
 Very different from classic drawing training, in its personal exploration of ideas and techniques.
 I make up themes for each of us to use or alter or not use, and we all discuss the drawings we post to the private Facebook classroom.
 I never suggest how you should draw or make changes to YOUR work.
 We never do harsh critique.
 All is positive feedback.
-All work is done freehand, based on your personal best as the goal, so beginning drawing students are welcome, as well as all other skill level artists.
+All work is done freehand, based on your ability to stop judging your artmaking, so you can really enjoy drawing and therefore, be happier.
+THAT is the goal.
+Plus, you'll have a bunch of new women friends, drawing "beside" you in the class.
+Beginning drawing students are welcome, as well as all other skill level women artists.
 Please read all about this class coming up.
 Let's see what YOUR own natural style of drawing looks like!

 Most of the artists I know quit freehand drawing sometime during their childhood, when they decided that it was too scary!
+Others' well-meant judgment was too discouraging.
 So it's good to get back to it now, when I can help you get over your fear of doing freehand work.
 And if you draw really well now, but haven't been inspired or structured enough to draw on your own, this class is for you, too.
-So let me know, if you want to join us for LD 164's four-week session.
+So let me know, if you want to join us for LD 167's four-week session.
 Read the information about my classes, and then sign up on FB, at my promotional page.
 Just call or text, email, or FB message me to ask me about the class!
 Class fee is $155 - $165, depending on your payment method.

 Notes: As a student in my classes, there is NEVER a specific time of day or day of the week, when you have to be there, to fully participate.
 WE all have different schedules, so come to class when you can and when you feel like it.
 I'm there a lot, but that's because it's my job as the teacher.
 You can have all the flexitime you need and want!